lmullen/jsr/issues/vol13/Welborn.markdown

 Hornsby-Gutting sheds long overdue light upon their pivotal role in negotiating gender constructions and racial uplift in the face of white racial discrimination and black class and gender division.

-* * * * *

-"Through her examination of various denominational convention meetings, the author emphasizes the precarious balancing act performed by African American churchmen."

-* * * * *

 The author begins this analysis by examining black churchmen and their reactions to the "Black Women's Era" in which black women, much like